 Who needs to know about their super-niche?

 Of course, you’d hope that all brands really knew what made their ideal customer just that – their ideal customer.
 They don’t.
 And big, established brands sometimes don’t need to – they have all the brand validation they need and a large, loyal fan base.
 Therefore, the super-niche is most valuable to small and start-up brands or those who have lost their way in their marketing strategy.
-But that doesn’t mean big brands shouldn’t find their super-niche because these are the most likely people to turn into super-fans and brand advocates.
+But that doesn’t mean big brands shouldn’t find their super-niche too because these people are those most likely to turn into super-fans and brand advocates.

 Identifying your super-niche audience is the perfect way to start or revamp your social marketing strategy.